William English Walling

-William English Walling (1877–1936) (known as "English" to friends and family) was an American labor reformer and Socialist Republican born into a wealthy family in Louisville, Kentucky.
+William English Walling (March 18, 1877 – September 12, 1936) (known as "English" to friends and family) was an American labor reformer and Socialist Republican born into a wealthy family in Louisville, Kentucky.
 He founded the National Women's Trade Union League in 1903.
 Moved by his investigation of the Springfield Race Riot of 1908 in the state capital of Illinois, he was among the co-founders of the National Association for the Advancement of Colored People (NAACP) in 1909.

 He wrote three books on socialism in the early 20th century.
 He left the Socialist Party because of its anti-war policy, as he believed United States participation in the Great War was needed to defeat the Central Powers.

 Early life and education

-William English Walling was born into wealth in Louisville, Kentucky, the son of Willoughby Walling, a physician who had inherited much real estate, and Rosalind (née English) Walling.
+William English Walling was born into wealth in Louisville, Kentucky, the son of Willoughby Walling, a physician who had inherited much real estate, and Rosalinda (née English) Walling.
 He had an older brother, Willoughby George Walling.
 His father's family were planters who had held slaves before the American Civil War.
-The boys' maternal grandfather was William Hayden English, a successful businessman in Indiana and the Democratic candidate for vice president in 1880.
+The boys' maternal grandfather was William Hayden English, a successful businessman in Indiana and the Democratic nominee for vice president in 1880.

 Walling was educated at a private school in Louisville, and at the University of Chicago and Harvard Law School.
 After his grandfather English died while Walling was in college, the young man inherited a private income.
 He became a socialist.
 After moving to New York in 1900, he became active in state social movements and politics.